common-workflow-language/cwl-website/content/EDITING.md

 **Relevant Files:**

 * `_includes/home/mini-gallery.html` - Generates the mini gallery.
-Relies on data from `_data/users-gallery.yml`
+Relies on data from `_data/user-gallery.yml`
 * `_sass/partials/home/_mini-gallery.scss` - Contains the data for the Left Nav, and the Users Gallery list
-* `_data/users-gallery.yml` - contains the data used by the mini gallery.
+* `_data/user-gallery.yml` - contains the data used by the mini gallery.

-For general info on `_data/users-gallery.yml`, see the [users-gallery.yml](#users-gallery.yml) section, under [Users Gallery](#users-gallery).
+For general info on `_data/user-gallery.yml`, see the [user-gallery.yml](#user-gallery.yml) section, under [Users Gallery](#user-gallery).

 **Duplicate Logos:**

-In order to prevent a duplicate logo from being displayed, add `duplicate_logo: true` to the logo's section in `_data/users-gallery.yml`
+In order to prevent a duplicate logo from being displayed, add `duplicate_logo: true` to the logo's section in `_data/user-gallery.yml`

 **Logo Tweaking:**
-The mini-gallery data is in `_data/users-gallery.yml`.
+The mini-gallery data is in `_data/user-gallery.yml`.
 Some logos may need individual adjustment, for optimal display.
 This can be accomplished by adding an `image_id: name-here` property to the respective image.
 The image's styles can then be modified in `_sass/partials/home/_mini-gallery.scss`.

 <a id="code-of-conduct-syncing"></a>
 ## Code of Conduct Syncing